awsdocs/amazon-appstream2-developer-guide/doc_source/web-browser-user.md

 ## Monitors and Display Resolution<a name="web-browser-monitors-display-resolution-user"></a>

+AppStream 2\.0 supports the use of multiple monitors during streaming sessions, including monitors that have different resolutions\.
+To help ensure an optimal streaming experience, we recommend that you set the display scale for your monitors to 100 percent if you use multiple monitors\.

 You can use dual monitors for application streaming sessions that are started on the following web browsers:
 + Google Chrome
 + Mozilla Firefox
 + Safari

-For browser\-based streaming sessions on dual monitors, a maximum display resolution of 2560x1440 pixels is supported per monitor\.
-If you require more than two monitors, or a display resolution that is greater than 2560x1440 pixels per monitor, you must use the AppStream 2\.0 client\.
+For browser\-based streaming sessions on dual monitors, a maximum display resolution of 2560x1600 pixels is supported per monitor\.
+If you require more than two monitors, or a display resolution that is greater than 2560x1600 pixels per monitor, you must use the AppStream 2\.0 client\.

 ## Touchscreen Devices<a name="web-browser-using-touchscreen-devices-user"></a>